deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16184/index.md

 > </details>

-> Table 3 presents the average accuracy of top 20 reward models on RM-BENCH across different domains and difficulty levels.
+> Table 3 presents the performance of top 20 reward models evaluated on RM-BENCH, categorized by domain, difficulty level, and model type, showing overall average accuracy and highlighting the performance challenges in different domains.

 {{< table-caption >}}